 We like to form ongoing relationships with organisations so that we can find ways to work together in the future, and to hear the impact of the technology we donate.
-It’s also great to see letters and photos, and visit centres that are using our TVs and radios.
+It’s also great to see letters and photos, and visit centres that are using our TVs, radios, and tablets.
 Please use the application form to tell us what feedback you will be able to give.